AndreasAugustin/actions-template-sync/README.md

 If you want to avoid this situation, you can instruct this action to clean up older PRs (search based on labels defined with the `pr_labels` config parameter).

 :warning: this feature will close all pull requests with labels configured with `pr_labels` config parameter.

+## Force deletion

+This feature will force delete files if those are deelted within the source repository.

+:warning: it is highly related to the `git_remote_pull_params` config parameter.
+It won't work with the default.
+You need to change this one e.g. to `git_remote_pull_params: --allow-unrelated-histories --strategy=recursive --no-edit`.

 ## Troubleshooting